BLOG: Go ahead and play with your baby (even if you feel silly)

 All this comes from taking the time to play and interact with your baby.

-Stephanie De La Cruz is a licensed mental health counselor with Center for Child Counseling.
+Stephanie De La Cruz is a licensed mental health counselor with Center for Child Counseling in Palm Beach County.